chainguard-dev/edu/content/en/opensource/apko/getting-started-with-apko.md

 docker run -it alpine-base:test
 ```

 This will get you into a container running the apko-built image `alpine-base:test`.
-It's a regular shell that you can explore to see what's included - just keep in mind that this is a minimalist image with only the base Alpine system.
+It's a regular shell that you can explore to learn what's included - just keep in mind that this is a minimalist image with only the base Alpine system.
 To include additional software packages, check the [Alpine APK repositories](https://pkgs.alpinelinux.org/packages) to find the packages you'll need for your specific use case, or check out [melange](), apko's companion project that allows users to build their own APK packages from source.

 ## Conclusion